Is It Time For A Diabetes Screening? Understanding When and Why To Get Tested

 4. Can a diabetes screening detect pre-diabetes?

 Yes.
 One of the key benefits of a diabetes screening blood test is its ability to identify blood sugar levels that fall within the pre-diabetic range (HbA1c 42–47 mmol/mol).
 This can sometimes highlight an opportunity to seek medical advice about lifestyle adjustments before levels rise further.
+For guidance on recognising early signs of diabetes, see our related article.

 5. Who is most at risk of type 2 diabetes in the UK?